A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo

-A key point to note is that, contrary to the results of Section~\ref{subsec:polya-gamma}, we exhibit a more conservative upper bound than~\cite{biswas2019estimating}, in particular in the ``warm'' phase of the algorithm, when the total variation of~\citet{biswas2019estimating} has already started decreasing.
+As in Section~\ref{subsec:polya-gamma}, we exhibit a more conservative upper bound than~\cite{biswas2019estimating}, with the gap being particularly pronounced in the ``warm'' phase of the algorithm, when the total variation of \citet{biswas2019estimating} has already started decreasing.
 This behaviour seems independent of the number of dimensions $L$ and we were able to replicate it for lower values too.
-We believe this to be a similar occurrence as Section~\ref{subsec:ornstein-uhlenbeck}, where we reach a regime where the harmonization is penalized by its low level of interaction.
-However, a key point to note is that our procedure, in contrast with~\citet{biswas2019estimating}, does not require a warm-up lag to be used.
+We believe this to be a similar occurrence as in Section~\ref{subsec:ornstein-uhlenbeck}, where we reach a regime where the harmonization is penalized by its low level of interaction.
+However, a key point to note is that our procedure, in contrast with \citet{biswas2019estimating}, does not require a warm-up lag to be used.
 In this specific instance, we can tell \emph{after the fact} that a reasonable lag should have been around or above $200$ iterations for this, lower than the $500$ steps we used, but it could not have easily been known ahead of time.